rozenmd/fridge-sensors/README.md

 ## Infrastructure notes

 `webpack.config.babel.js` is provided for building and deploying - I would normally run this on AWS Lambda, with a terraform script building my environment.

+See /infrastructure for terraform config - most of it is boilerplate from previous generic lambda functions - rolled out for speed, rather than security in mind.

 Depending on the load from the incoming sensors, one might want to run this code on a dedicated instance for cost savings (relative to running a Lambda function 24/7)